Important legal information

 Business sale: if we sell some or all of our business or assets we may need to disclose your information to a prospective buyer for due diligence purposes.
 If we are acquired by a third party, the information held by us about you will be disclosed to the third party buyer.

 5. Your rights

 You have the following rights under data protection laws within the EU.
 In most cases you can exercise them free of charge.
-If your investment is through one of our US companies, you may not be entitled to all of the rights set out in this section.

 You have the right to: